SLG-2022-G3/HELP/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+HELP is an application that will help users who need any kind of assistance, whether they are in danger or just need help.
+The application will allow them to send an S.O.S to a list of contacts pre-selected by the user

 ### App Evaluation
 - **Category:** Tools/ communications
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
+- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted
+- **Story:** The application allows users to send SOS messages to predefined contacts.
+Users can provide as well their personal health information, in case they are in an emergency situation that requires going to the Hospital.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual could choose to use this app.
 - **Habit:** Users can use it every time it's necessary to send an S.O.S urgently.
 - **Scope:** The application allows users to send SOS messages to predefined contacts.
-Users can provide as well their personal health information, in case they are in an emergency situation that requires going to the Hospital.
+Then, Users can provide as well their personal health information, in case they are in an emergency situation that requires going to the Hospital.
 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

+* User can login/sign up and see a list of added emergency contacts or emergency services (PNH, Pompiers...)
+* User can add/edit/remove emergency contacts
-* User logs in to access previous chats and preference settings
+* User can send a SOS to predefined users
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-* Profile pages for each user
-* Settings (Accesibility, Notification, General, etc.)
+* User can share their live location anytime, but the sharing starts automatically after they press the SOS button.
+* A settings page allows the user to add and update critical personal health information (Blood type, known allergies...)

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* Users can send invite links to their contacts, to start using the application.
+* User can use a predefined button shortcut to send an SOS to predefined Contacts, without opening the app.
+* User can see a history of sent SOS
+* User receives in-app notification, when their contacts see the SOS

 ### 2. Screen Archetypes